 Administered by TIAA

 All employees are eligible to contribute to a self-directed, tax advantage investment account.
-Employees working 30 or more hours weekly are also eligible for employer matching contributions and annual discretionery base contributions.
+Employees working 30 or more hours weekly are also eligible for employer matching contributions and annual discretionary base contributions.
 Matching is available at 50% of the employee contribution up to a max of 4%, (match would be 2%).
 An annual discretionary 2% will also be contributed from the Employer to the employee's account if the employee is employed & eligible on Dec.
-31st of each year; retirements & disability will not decrease this base annual contribution.
+31st of each year.
+Annual discretionary contributions are made 1st quarter of the following year.

 Employees working less than 30 hours a week may make voluntary contributions without the match or base; let them know annual fees are a minimum $48.00.

 401k accounts are qualified retirement accounts subject to early withdrawal taxes penalties before age 59&1/2.

 If you are a new or existing employee and would like to deduct monthly 401k voluntary contributions from your semi-monthly pay, you are required to complete the Salary Reduction Agreement, (form link below) and give the completed form to the payroll administrator at your location.
 Be sure to designate a beneficiary when you complete your Salary Reduction Agreement.
 You will receive a welcome packet from TIAA after your first contribution.

 Federal law imposes a limit on the amount individuals may contribute to their 401(k) accounts on a yearly basis.